Claughton History, Family Crest & Coats of Arms

-Where did the English Claughton family come from?
-What is the English Claughton family crest and coat of arms?
-When did the Claughton family first arrive in the United States?
-Where did the various branches of the family go?
-What is the Claughton family history?The name Claughton came to England with the ancestors of the Claughton family in the Norman Conquest of 1066.
+The name Claughton came to England with the ancestors of the Claughton family in the Norman Conquest of 1066.
 The Claughton family lived in one of the many parishes by the name of Clayton in Staffordshire, Sussex, the West Riding of Yorkshire and Lancashire.
 Cloughton is a small village and civil parish in North Yorkshire.

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Claughton are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Claughton include Clayton, Claydon, Clawton, Claughton and others.

-Another 133 words (10 lines of text) are included under the topic Early Claughton Notables in all our PDF Extended History products and printed products wherever possible.
+Another 87 words (6 lines of text) are included under the topic Early Claughton Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Claughton family moved to Ireland, but this topic is not covered in this excerpt.
-Another 87 words(6 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 Faced with the chaos present in England at that time, many English families looked towards the open frontiers of the New World with its opportunities to escape oppression and starvation.
 People migrated to North America, as well as Australia and Ireland in droves, paying exorbitant rates for passages in cramped, unsafe ships.
 Many of the settlers did not make the long passage alive, but those who did see the shores of North America were welcomed with great opportunity.
 Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
 Some of the first immigrants to cross the Atlantic and come to North America carried the name Claughton, or a variant listed above: